Gilberto Méndez

-Gilberto Enrique Méndez Fernández (born November 15, 1974) is a Panamanian professional baseball pitcher.
+Gilberto Enrique Méndez Fernández (born November 15, 1974) is a Panamanian former baseball pitcher.
+In Panama's Fedebeis league, he holds the record for career wins (120) and innings pitched (1360.3), having played most of his career with Panamá Metro.

-He first played in the 2001 Baseball World Cup.
+He played Panama's national team in the 2001 Baseball World Cup.
 In the 2002 Intercontinental Cup, he allowed five runs in 22/3 innings of work.
 He struck out six and allowed one run in four innings of work in the 2003 Baseball World Cup.
-In the 2005 Baseball World Cup, he allowed one run in three innings of work, and in the 2007 Pan American Games, he allowed one run in two innings of work.
-During the 2007 Baseball World Cup, he allowed three walks and three runs in 21/3 innings of work, and in the 2008 Americas Baseball Cup he went 0-1 with a 4.91 ERA.
+In the 2005 Baseball World Cup, he allowed one run in three innings of work.
+In the 2007 Pan American Games, he allowed one run in two innings of work.
+During the 2007 Baseball World Cup, he allowed three walks and three runs in 21/3 innings of work, and in the 2008 Americas Baseball Cup he went 0–1 with a 4.91 ERA.

-Hr appeared on Panama's roster in the 2009 World Baseball Classic, but did not play.
+Hr appeared on Panama's roster in the 2009 World Baseball Classic but did not play.
+At the 2013 World Baseball Classic qualifiers, he pitched 2.0 innings, allowing three hits and one run.

 In 2019, he was selected for Panama at the 2019 Pan American Games Qualifier.

+Méndez previously served as the pitching coach for the Águilas Metropolitanas of the Panamanian Professional Baseball League for the 2023–24 season.